How to Get your Data Sparkling Clean – Fast!

 And finally - clean the data!

-We’ve now spent a bit of time looking for problems.
+We’ve now spent a bit of time looking for problems in the data.
 Now it’s time to get our Marie Kondo on and finally fix them up.
 On an individual level, we can edit problematic values.
 By changing all occurrences of specific values to other values, we can recode or rebase our data.

 Recoding and rebasing